snowkylin/tensorflow-handbook/source/en/preface.rst

 The English version of this handbook is translated by my friend Zida Jin (Chapter 1-4) and Ming (Chapter 5-6), and revised by Ji-An Li and me.
 My three friends sacrificed a lot of valuable time to translate and proofread this handbook.
 Ji-An Li also provided valuable comments on the teaching content and code details of this manual.
 I would like to express my heartfelt thanks to my friends for their hard work.

 I am grateful to the members of the Google China Developer Relations team and the TensorFlow engineering team for their help in writing this handbook.
 Among them, Luke Cheng of the Developer Relations team provided inspiration and continuous encouragement throughout the writing of this manual.
-Rui Li of the Developer Relations team provided strong support in the promotion of this manual, as well as Tiezhen Wang of TensorFlow team provided many suggestions to the engineering details of the manual.
+Rui Li and Pryce Mu of the Developer Relations team provided strong support in the promotion of this manual, as well as Tiezhen Wang of TensorFlow team provided many suggestions to the engineering details of the manual.

 |

 Xihan Li (Snowkylin)

-Jul 2018 in Yanyuan
+August 2018 in Yanyuan